JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-create-first-app.md

 concept for a number of files logically grouped together where each group has its own dependencies.
 In Kotlin Multiplatform, different source sets in a shared module can target different platforms.

-The common source set uses the common Kotlin code, and platform source sets use Kotlin flavors:
+The common source set uses common Kotlin code, and platform source sets use Kotlin code specific to each target.
-Kotlin/JVM for `androidMain` and Kotlin/Native for `iosMain`:
+Kotlin/JVM is used for `androidMain` and Kotlin/Native for `iosMain`:

 ![Source sets and modules structure](basic-project-structure-2.png){width=200}

-When the shared module is built into an Android library, common Kotlin code gets treated as Kotlin/JVM.
+When the shared module is built into an Android library, common Kotlin code is treated as Kotlin/JVM.
-When it is built into an iOS framework, common Kotlin gets treated as Kotlin/Native:
+When it is built into an iOS framework, common Kotlin is treated as Kotlin/Native:

 ![Common Kotlin, Kotlin/JVM, and Kotlin/Native](modules-structure.png)